sourcevault/binapi/readme.md

 .. **Custom Logging**

-Interally `binapi` uses ES6 proxies allowing us to bind custom log functions - making it possible to provide better object information when `console.log` ing the object :
+Internally `binapi` uses ES6 proxies allowing us to bind custom log functions - making it possible to provide better object information when `console.log` ing the object :

 A custom logger can be passed either using `util.inspect.custom` or `log` key attached to the the main function :